 Suddenly there was a new kid on the block.
 We were new, we were aggressive ... we came in and said ‘let’s go out there and do the stories they’re doing, let’s do them better, let’s do them faster, let’s do them in a brighter way’.
 Suddenly there was competition.
-Tom Bradley, on the 1976 launch of a TV2 - and the new newsroom that briefly came with it
+Tom Bradley, on the 1975 launch of the second television channel, and the new newsroom that briefly came with it

 Once upon a time the Kiwi accent was a broadcasting crime, and politicians decided in advance which questions they would answer on-screen.
 Here is the News examines three decades (up to 1992) of Kiwi TV journalism and news presentation.
 The roll-call of on and off camera talent provides fascinating glimpses behind key events, including early jury-rigged attempts at nationwide broadcast, Dougal Stevenson announcing the 1975 arrival of competing TV networks, the Wahine, Erebus, Muldoon, turkeys in gumboots, and the tour - where journalists too, became "objects of hatred".

 One shaggy dog, dozens of humans, and a smorgasbord of Kiwi scenery: viewers were glued to the screen for this TV One promotional campaign, which began screening in August 1991.
 The six-part promo followed a lovable sydney silky poodle cross travelling the country by car, train and paw.
 En route, roughly 50 Kiwis make blink and you'll miss it appearances: including sporting figures, local townspeople, and 20+ TV personalities (see backgrounder for more info, and clues on who is who).
 The popular promos were directed by Lee Tamahori, before he made Once Were Warriors.